 Do the winners launch to orbit or sub-orbital flight?

 No, flights are not expected to be sub-orbital or orbital at this time.
-Teams are asked to design and build CubeSat prototypes and not space-ready CubeSats.
+Teams are asked to design and build CubeSat prototypes and not build and seek all regulatory approvals required for space-ready CubeSats.
 Each finalist will choose how to fly their prototype; for example, by tethered balloon, high-altitude balloon, glider, drone, or amateur rocket.
 Creativity is encouraged.

 Would the students need to collect data once the CubeSat is launched and analyze that data?